coltulprogramatorului/t1-html/README.md

-# t1-html
+# 1. Sa invatam HTML

+Acesta este primul repo din seria de tutoriale web si contine atat cod cat si comentarii care explica ce este HTML si cum functioneaza.

+This is not not a functional project.
-This repo is a tutorial, will contain code and comments.
-Let's learn some HTML
+<br>This repo is a tutorial and will contain code and also comments.
+<br>Romanian programming comunity: www.coltulprogramatorului.ro